Itinerant support teachers

-Itinerant support teachers work directly with students and in partnership with the school's learning and support team, parents and carers, and other support agencies to plan personalised learning and support.
+Itinerant support teachers will work directly with your child, and in partnership with you, classroom teachers the school's learning and support team and other support agencies to plan your child’s personalised learning and support.

 - supporting the staff of early childhood classes to provide personalised learning and support

 - developing individual, coordinated transition plans to support children moving from early education into school